Home / Compare Travel Insurance / Travel insurance for Asi…

 Think of travel insurance as a financial safety net; depending on your circumstances, needs and budget, it’s something you purchase but, with any luck, won’t have to use.
-When you compare with us, you should read the Product Disclosure Statement (PDS) for each policy before you decide to buy to understand exactly what you’re purchasing.

 Generally, you’ll have the choice between a single trip or an annual multi-trip travel policy.
-If you’re planning on backpacking across the Asian continent, a single trip policy would likely suit you best.
+If you’re planning on backpacking across the Asian continent in one holiday, a single trip policy would likely suit you best.
 Annual cover would better suit those planning on extensively exploring Asia over multiple trips.
 The extent and level of cover you’re entitled to will depend on whether you purchase a comprehensive travel insurance policy or a policy with less inclusions or lower benefits limits.

 A few common things to consider for your travel insurance policy before your Asian getaway include:

 Getting sick or injured overseas can be disastrous for your health and holiday plans, and it can also hurt your bank balance.
 Unfortunately, Australia doesn’t have a Reciprocal Health Care Agreement with any Asian countries, so Medicare won’t foot the bill.

-Thankfully, travel insurance with the right medical cover can help lessen the cost of medical treatment, hospital expenses and other medical costs, including medical evacuation or repatriation back to Australia if necessary.
+Thankfully travel insurance, with the right medical cover, can help lessen the cost of medical treatment, hospital expenses and other medical costs, including medical evacuation or repatriation back to Australia if necessary.
 It can also provide 24/7 emergency assistance services to help you out if something goes wrong.
 The level of cover will depend on the insurance policy purchased.

 If your airline doesn’t reimburse you for your cancelled or delayed flights, travel insurance may.
 Or if you’ve booked a tour you can’t make because of cancelled or delayed flights, travel insurance can help cover additional travel and accommodation expenses.
 This cover varies among insurance providers and will depend on your trip policy.